A home with a security system, a key part of determining your monthly security cost.

 When you start shopping for a security system, you’ll find a few different types, each with its own pricing structure.
 Understanding the basic categories can help you narrow down what works best for your home and your budget.
 From traditional setups with professional oversight to modern smart systems you manage from your phone, there’s a solution for every need.
 Let’s break down the most common options and what you can expect to pay for them.

-Traditional Monitored Systems
+Pricing for Traditional, Monitored Systems

 This is what most people think of when they picture a home security system.
 With a traditional monitored system, you pay a monthly fee for a team of professionals to watch over your home 24/7.
 If a sensor is triggered, they’ll assess the situation and dispatch emergency services if needed.
 This is the go-to option for anyone who wants serious peace of mind.
 Monthly monitoring fees typically range from $29 to $60 per month, depending on the provider and the specific services included in your plan.
 It’s a reliable, hands-off approach to home security.